 We would like to encourage film lovers to attend our festival and take part in each year’s extraordinary workshops and audiences with our guest film experts.
-Over the past five years we have had contributions from Jim Sheridan, Gerard Stembridge, Jack Gold, Kirsten Sheridan, Steve Coogan, Greg Dyke, Tony Barry, Lenny Abrahamson, Carmel Winters, Ken Wardrop, Andrew Freedman, Ian Power, David Puttnam, Sandy Lieberson, Mike Leigh among many others.
+Over the past few years we have had contributions from Jim Sheridan, Gerard Stembridge, Jack Gold, Kirsten Sheridan, Steve Coogan, Greg Dyke, Tony Barry, Lenny Abrahamson, Carmel Winters, Ken Wardrop, Andrew Freedman, Ian Power, David Puttnam, Sandy Lieberson, Mike Leigh among many others.

-Please check previous year’s programmes, available as downloadable pdfs elsewhere on this website.
+Please check previous year’s programmes, available as downloadable PDFs elsewhere on this website.

 Annually over the last weekend in May, in up to 20 different venues around the village of Schull, we run Q&As, world class workshops, screen international short film programmes, alongside the screening of our competition entries.
 We provide family entertainment at the Secret Garden to make sure all ages are well taken care of.